ArturGrandi/grand-time-architecture/IMPLEMENTATION_ROADMAP.md

-# Grand Time — Implementation Roadmap
+# Implementation Roadmap (Research & Demonstration)

 ## Status

-Architecture-aligned, research-only roadmap.
+Architecture-aligned, research-only exploration roadmap.

-This document defines a structured, non-commercial pathway for exploring, validating, and demonstrating the Grand Time architecture through formal models and limited reference implementations.
+This document outlines non-production implementation pathways to demonstrate coherence and interpretability of the Grand Time system.

-No production deployment is implied.
+It **does not imply** production deployment, commercial intent, or investment activity.

 ---